-- Middle leadership
+- Chemistry

-- Senior leadershipSTEM
+- Dance

 - Digital technology

+- STEM

 - Economics

-- Te Reo

-- Technology

-- Food Technology Māori medium
+- Food Technology

+- Te ReoTechnology

+Middle leadership

+Senior leadership

-- Indications of hard to staff subjects, i.e. positions which could not be filled and classes/courses that have had to be cancelled or transferred, can also be found in paragraphs 3.6 and 6.2 below,
+- Māori medium - Indications of hard to staff subjects can also be found in 3.7 and 6.2 below, i.e. positions which could not be filled and classes/courses that have had to be cancelled or transferred.

-3.4 Applications for positions
+3.5 Applications for positions

-The average number of applicants per position is the lowest on record since the surveys began in 1996.
+The average number of applicants per position is the lowest we have on record since the surveys began in 1996.
 There has been an increase in the number of overseas applicants from the 2022 survey but the number of New Zealand trained applicants has continued to fall.